nav

 Article 16 (Confidentiality of Information)

-1. Evaluation reports produced following an on-site visit will be made available for review by relevant Accreditation Committee and the program/institution.
+1. Evaluation reports produced following an on-site visit are reviewed by the institution and the respective Accreditation Committee of ABEEK.

-3. Information supplied by the institution for accreditation purpose will be confidential and will not be disclosed unless authorized by the institution with a written permission.
+3. Information supplied by the institution for accreditation purposes will be confidential and will not be disclosed without authorization by the institution.

 서울특별시 강남구 테헤란로 52길21 파라다이스 벤처빌딩 701호 Tel 02) 6261 3001 Fax 02) 6261 3003 [ Tel : 02.6261.3001 / Fax : 02.6261.3003 ]